nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 1. If you did not enter any flag, ie. event add:

        Argument is required for command 'add'

-1. If there are no events in the list:

-       The event list is empty

 1. If event cannot be found in the list:

        Event is not found in the list.

-1. If there is no students' data in the student list:

-       There is no existing student list.

 1. If there are no events under a calendar for a particular semester in its academic year:

        Unable to find any events for this time period.

+1. If event list is empty:

+       The event list is empty

+1. If student list is empty:

+       There is no existing student list.

-1. If there is no performance' data under a event:
+1. If performance list under an event is empty:

        No performance list under this event
        _________________________________________________________________________________________________